skeeto/skeeto.github.com/about/index.md

 you like.
 I don't get so much that random mail from strangers is an issue.

+I also have a [**public inbox**][inbox] which serves as a public forum for my articles and open source projects.
+I accept patches in both my private and public inboxes, though the public inbox is preferred.
+This means you can contribute changes without, say, a GitHub account.

 ### Cryptographic Identity

 This is the key I use to sign important pieces of information, such as